 I love roasting tomatoes in the oven because they get a nice, rich caramelized flavor, which is perfect right now as we are at the tail-end of tomato season.
 I love the big, juicy heirlooms in particular, which are available at many farmers’ markets and come in a variety of sunny colors.

-Enjoy these sandwiches as a Fall lunch or dinner!
+Enjoy these sandwiches as a Fall or Winter lunch or dinner!
 I know they will soon become a favorite in your house, too.

 Steak Sandwich with Roasted Tomatoes

 For this delicious steak sandwich recipe - add roasted tomatoes and some rustic, country bread for an easy lunch to fill you up from the Fresh Tastes blog.

 - 2 large heirloom tomatoes (or regular tomatoes)

 - 1 lb steak tenderloin

 - 1 loaf rustic, country bread, either from a bakery or homemade, sliced